abhinayyalla1997/snowflake-aws-integrations/README.md

-# snowflake-aws-integrations
-This  repo includes integration of AWS cloud services with snowflake

 # AWS Snowflake Integration

 This repository contains multiple projects demonstrating different ways of integrating **AWS** services with **Snowflake**.
 Each folder is a standalone implementation with its own code, configuration, and README.